intelligent-machine-learning/dlrover/docs/design/easydl-master.md

 - Scaler: it generates Scale CRDs according to scaling plans.
 - Stats Collector: it collects the runtime statistics for the job, including the resource usage of each Node, training throughput and the global step.
-- Data Shard Manager: it split the training dataset into shards and dispatch shards to workers.
+- Data Shard Manager: it splites the training dataset into shards and dispatches shards to workers.
 Each shard only contains indices of training samples not the data of samples.
 - Node Watcher: it watches events of nodes and notifies Data Shard Manager to